ExchangeUnion/xud/lib/connextclient/README.md

 ## Open a payment channel between the node and client
 `./bin/xucli openchannel Connext ETH 1`

+Optionally, in regtest environment, add a channel for TOK:
+`./bin/xucli openchannel Connext TOK 1`

 Your funds should now be visiable as channel balance in the output of `./bin/xucli getbalance`.

 ## Add trading pair